View: Best Gyms in NYC

 - Gym Access: $89/month

-- Emphasis on barbell lifts, progressive overload
+- Focus on barbell lifts and progressive overload

-- Ideal for beginners and intermediate lifters
+- Strong choice for beginners and intermediate lifters

-Address: 57 W 21st St, New York, NY 10010
+- Address: 57 W 21st St, New York, NY 10010

 6. Powerhouse Gym Long Island City

-- $15/month short-term
+- $15/month short-term pricing in your notes

 - $55/month after 8 months